sujit-khanna/sujit-khanna.github.io/_posts/2020-9-14-Synthetic-Prices.md

 <p align="center"><img src="https://user-images.githubusercontent.com/71300644/93733376-1fcd2300-fba3-11ea-8b70-13a8bb60d4a9.png" height="200"></p>

-We now fit the model using NUTS sampler on the observed log returns.
-We use burned trace, as the first half samples generated by the posterior are generally suboptimal, hence its a good practice to burn/avoid them in the final analysis.
-With our model trained, lets plot its trace to visualize the the posterior samples (volatility and returns).
+We now fit the model using the NUTS sampler on the observed log returns.
+We use burned trace, as the first half samples generated by the posterior are generally suboptimal, hence it's a good practice to burn/avoid them in the final analysis.
+With our model trained, let's plot its trace to visualize the posterior samples (volatility and returns).

 ### Fitting the Model on Observed Data using NUTS and Visualizing the Posteriors: